LEKA:LLM-Enhanced Knowledge Augmentation: Methodology

 \subsection{Data Harmonization}

 Now that we have $k$ potential source domain datasets, we turn to align these datasets with the target dataset $\mathcal{D}_T$ with an LLM.
-This alignment process is to adjust the feature space and marginal probability measures of the source dataset $\mathcal{D}_k$ to closely match those of the target dataset $\mathcal{D}_T$.
+This alignment process adjusts the feature space and marginal probability measures of the source dataset $\mathcal{D}_k$ to closely match those of the target dataset $\mathcal{D}_T$.
 This process involves transformations of features and adjustments of distributions.
 Here we take $\mathcal{D}_k$ as an example.

 \paragraph{Feature Space Transformation.}

 We denote $\mathcal{X}_k$ and $\mathcal{X}_T$ as the feature spaces of the source dataset $\mathcal{D}_k$ and the target dataset $\mathcal{D}_T$, respectively.
 Our LLM constructs a mapping function $f: \mathcal{X}_k \rightarrow \mathcal{X}_T$ for alignment.
 This function transforms the features in $\mathcal{X}_k$ to minimize the distance between the transformed source features and the target features.
 Here, we aim to minimize the distance $ d(f(\mathcal{X}_k), \mathcal{X}_T) $, where $ d $ is a kernel distance: